untillpro/scm4j/scm4j-deployer-engine/README.md

 # Terms

 - `product list`: artifact (yaml file) which describes `products` and maven repositories
-- `product`: jar-artifact whose main class has public static `getProductStructure` method which returns  `IProductStructure` interface.
-IProductStructure lists `IComponents`
+- `product`: jar-artifact whose main class has public static `getProductStructure` method which returns  `IProductStructure` interface. - `IProductStructure`: lists `IComponents`
-- `IComponent` keeps `artifact coordinates`and lists `IInstallationProcedure`
+- `IComponent`: represented by  artifact coordinates and one or few `deployment procedure`
+- `deployment procedure`: implements `IDeploymentProcedure`, lists `actions'
-- `IDeploymentProcedure`: lists `IAction', every `action` is represented by `installer` class and `params`.
-All installer classes must be in `product` dependencies.
+- `action`: implements IAction and represented by `component deployer` class and `params`
 - `component deployer`: class which implements `IComponentDeployer` interface.
-Is instantiated during `installation procedure`, action paremeters are passed
+Is instantiated during `installation procedure`, action paremeters are passed.
+All deployer classes must be in `product` dependencies.
 - `working folder`:
 - `portable folder`: